schibsted/spid-tech-docs/Readme.md

 You can run all the tests with `./run-integration-tests.sh`, or you can start autotesting on a faster subset of the tests with `./autotest.sh`

+Note that nodejs is used to create SVG sequence diagrams.
+The latest compatible version of nodejs is `0.10.0`.
+Use `nvm` to manage different versions of nodejs locally and make sure that you use version `0.10.0` when running the integration tests.